 |Have you experienced this kind of difference?
 What have you done?
 To what extent do you maintain a consistent supervisory style across students, versus modifying your style for different students?
 To what extent do you vary your style at different stages of the doctorate?|

-The following tools may be useful for exploring your supervisory style:
+The following may be useful for exploring your supervisory style:

-- Refer to Clarifying expectations for other tools that would enable you and your student to compare expectations regarding guidance.
+- Refer to Clarifying expectations for other tools that would enable you and your student to compare expectations.

 Insights from research and literature